iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### jwtDomainLinkageValidator.validateLinkage(issuer, configuration, domain, options)
 Validates the linkage between a domain and a DID.
-[`DomainLinkageConfiguration`] is validated according to [DID Configuration Resource Verification](https://identity.foundation/.well-known/resources/did-configuration/#did-configuration-resource-verification).
+[DomainLinkageConfiguration](#DomainLinkageConfiguration) is validated according to [DID Configuration Resource Verification](https://identity.foundation/.well-known/resources/did-configuration/#did-configuration-resource-verification).

 Linkage is valid if no error is thrown.

 # Note:
-- Only the [JSON Web Token Proof Format](https://identity.foundation/.well-known/resources/did-configuration/#json-web-token-proof-format)
+- Only the [JSON Web Token Proof Format](https://identity.foundation/.well-known/resources/did-configuration/#json-web-token-proof-format) is supported.
 - Only the Credential issued by `issuer` is verified.

 # Errors

  - Semantic structure of `configuration` is invalid.
  - `configuration` includes multiple credentials issued by `issuer`.
  - Validation of the matched Domain Linkage Credential fails.